ACURO Submission FAQs

 - I obtain my animals from a breeding colony at my institution.
 Does ACURO need to review and approve the breeding protocol?

 If the breeding colony is just the source of the animals and the PI is simply purchasing animals from the breeding colony, which is no different than any other animal procurement, no documentation needs to be provided to ACURO.
-However, if the PI is paying for the actual breeding program with DoD funds, ACURO requires a full submission for review and approval.
+However, if the PI is paying for the actual breeding program with DoW funds, ACURO requires a full submission for review and approval.

 - Why does the Broad Agency Announcement (BAA) reference the Defense Federal Acquisition Regulations Supplement (DFARS) clause 252.235-7002?

-All contracts for DoD supported RDT&E or training must contain DFARS clause 252.235-7002.
+All contracts for DoW supported RDT&E or training must contain DFARS clause 252.235-7002.
 Agreements not subject to the DFARS (e.g., grants, cooperative research, and development agreements) must contain language equivalent to that in and DFARS 252.235-7002 and DoDI 3216.01.